Your Art Matters

 That’s a whopper of a reason why our art matters.

 (BTW, the professors approved Ellis’s thesis that day and she went on to graduate university Magna Cum Laude.)

 Olena’s brave topic choice for her thesis show compelled me to ask myself:

-What would I create if I bypassed my fear of ridicule and followed my own heart without reservation?
+If I bypassed my own fear of ridicule; if I followed my own heart without reservation, what would I create?